poulav/poulav/README.md

 ### 🔄 Marketing Automation Workflow
 - Automated complex marketing workflows using Zapier, leading to a 40% increase in lead conversion.
 - Integrated various tools to create seamless lead nurturing processes.

-### ☁️ Cloud-Powered Scalable Application
-- Designed and deployed cloud-native applications on AWS, utilizing services like EC2, S3, and RDS.
-- Implemented auto-scaling and load balancing for optimal performance.

 ### ⚙️ Kubernetes Orchestration
 - Orchestrated containerized applications with Kubernetes, ensuring high availability and zero downtime.